sorokin1maksym/Imageboard-Flask/README.md

 To use, install the library.
 Write in the terminal:

-pip3 install flask
+pip install flask

 To run the project, in the directory with this project, write in the terminal:

-python3 flboard.py
+python flboard.py